jasonbarone/membership-app-block-list/README.md

 ### Finding Content That Was Previously Blocked
-There's a few ways to demonstrate how unsecure these apps are:
+There's a few ways to demonstrate how unsecure your content is when using these apps:

 #### Piano(Tinypass) Market
 Piano(Tinypass) has a curated marketplace of their customers.
 You can check it out here: [http://market.tinypass.com](http://market.tinypass.com).
 Click on any of their customer websites and their content will always be freely available by bypassing Piano's paywall.